 The shootings were the result of an argument over McFadden reportedly braking off their engagement.

-Two years later, in 1899, Elizabeth Allardyce drank cyanide after her partner, Tom Miller also suggested the pair go their seperate ways.
+Two years later, in 1899, 21-year-old Elizabeth Allardyce drank cyanide after her partner, Tom Miller also suggested the pair go their separate ways.
 Police believed at the time that Miller found his girlfriend dead with the bottle of poison beside her, and heartbroken, he also took his own life by swallowing the lethal liquid.